CLAIRE-Labo/python-ml-research-template/README.md

 > [!IMPORTANT]
 > **TEMPLATE TODO:**
-> Replace the above with a description of your project, then delete this note.
+> Replace the description below with a description of your project, then delete this note.

 This is a template used for starting Python machine-learning research